 Amazon S3 Glacier Storage Classes

-The first storage class for Amazon S3 Glacier is the classic S3 Glacier class.
-It was announced in August 2012 and is intended for long-term storage that you don’t need to access quickly.
+The first storage class for Amazon S3 Glacier is the classic S3 Glacier class, that is intended for long-term storage that you don’t need to access quickly.

-The second storage class for Glacier is S3 Glacier Deep Archive.
-This storage class was announced at AWS re:Invent 2018 and is intended for extremely long-term archival with low access needs.
-This fits well in regulated areas, such as healthcare or financial services, where there are compliance requirements around data retention.
+The second storage class is S3 Glacier Deep Archive.
+This storage class is intended for extremely long-term archival with low access needs.

 Plan your perfect disaster recovery strategy on AWS: